JustinOros/xteink-plugins/README.md

 ---

+### Pong

+Adds a classic Pong game against a CPU opponent, launched from the Plugins settings tab.

+- Left/Right (or Up/Down, Back/Confirm) move your paddle in full paddle-width steps
+- CPU controls the top paddle and tracks the ball
+- First to 7 points wins; any button exits the win/lose screen
+- Power always exits the game

+---

 ### Dino Game

 Adds the classic offline dinosaur runner as a full-screen game, launched from the Plugins settings tab.